 A latte may be made in the same way, except you’ll need a steam wand to properly froth the milk at home.
 Experiment with different flavorings to find your ideal cup of coffee.

-Is white coffee the same as cafe au lait?
+Is Caffe Misto the same as cafe au lait?